Mayurwagh98/JS-notes/JS-README.md

   ## Values & Types

-If you ask an employee at a phone store how much a certain phone costs, and they say "ninety-nine, ninety-nine" (i.e., $99.99), they're giving you an actual numeric dollar figure that represents what you'll need to pay (plus taxes) to buy it.
-If you want to buy two of those phones, you can easily do the mental math to double that value to get $199.98 for your base cost.

-If that same employee picks up another similar phone but says it's "free" (perhaps with air quotes), they're not giving you a number, but instead another kind of representation of your expected cost ($0.00) -- the word "free."

-When you later ask if the phone includes a charger, that answer could only have been either "yes" or "no."

-In very similar ways, when you express values in a program, you choose different representations for those values based on what you plan to do with them.

-These different representations for values are called *types* in programming terminology.
+There are different representations for values are called *types* in programming terminology.
 JavaScript has built-in types for each of these so called *primitive* values:

 * When you need to do math, you want a `number`.
 * When you need to print a value on the screen, you need a `string` (one or more characters, words, sentences).